HOWARD COUNTY POLICE DEPARTMENT IS CONDUCTING WRITTEN AND PHYSICAL TESTING FOR POLICE OFFICER LATERAL.

 Evidence that the applicant has willfully provided false or misleading information during the application or screening process, either orally or in writing.

-Discrepancy of information or misinformation given on the background questionnaire or about employment.
+Discrepancy of information or misinformation given on the background questionnaire or in reference to employment.
 Information on these forms will be verified through the polygraph examination and the background investigation.

 Any circumstance that causes the applicant to be uninsurable to drive a motor vehicle.